-You will meet with your anesthesiologist the day of surgery to discuss what type of anesthesia will be performed in more detail., including the risk of anesthesia.
+You will meet with your anesthesiologist the day of surgery to discuss what type of anesthesia will be performed in more detail.

 Do I have to stay overnight?

 No. Most of our surgeries are ambulatory.
 You typically come in 2 hours before your procedure and stay about 1-2 hours after the procedure.
 Please leave the whole day open.